smarlowucf/azurectl/README.md

 $ ./azurectl
 ```

-So far there are no integration tests defined.
-Running such implementation
+The primary focus of testing is unit testing without verification of the
-tests requires access to a Microsoft Azure account.
-If you are a regular
+integration.
+Therefore is is not required to have a Microsoft Azure account
+to run the tests or contribute to the project.
+When integration tests will be
+developed these will be separated from the unit tests.
+Once integration
+testing is implemented and if you are a regular contributor to the project but
-contributor to the project and you do not have your own account we can
+you do not have your own account we can provide access to an account that
-provide access to an account that can be used for testing.
-The account
+can be used for testing.
+The account is sponsored by Microsoft and may not
-is sponsored by Microsoft and may not be used to run a VM or use any
+be used to run a VM or use any services for more than 1 hour.
+Acitvity
-services for more than 1 hour.
-Acitvity is monitored.
+is monitored.

 ### Implementing commands

 Adding new commands to the project consists out of four steps

+1. Write tests
-1. Write the implementation classes providing the functionality you need
+2. Write the implementation classes providing the functionality you need
-2. Write a task class providing the command line processing and output
+3. Write a task class providing the command line processing and output
    using the implementation classes (file name must end with `_task`).
-3. Write a manual page
+4. Write a manual page
-4. Write tests

 The following is a simple template to illustrate the implementation

+#### Write tests

+For a new command at least two tests need to be written

+* mycmd_test.py
+* service_mycmd_task_test.py

+Tests are written using the nose testing framework.
+Please refer to
+the `test/unit` directory to see current implementations

-### Class implementing desired functionality: mycmd.py
+#### Class implementing desired functionality: mycmd.py

 ```python
 from azurectl_exceptions import *